AndryOut/Auto-Sub-ReTimer/README.md

 ![2](https://github.com/user-attachments/assets/5140eb44-28cf-4d8a-8894-e9cad96fc4a7)

-Tip: If you're unsure about your CUDA version, open a terminal (cmd) and type "nvidia-smi" to check it.
+Tip: If you're unsure about your CUDA version, open a terminal (cmd) and type "nvidia-smi" to check it (you don’t necessarily have to use a recent CUDA version, you can also use an older one for better compatibility.
+The important thing is that it is compatible with your NVIDIA card).

 - Save and you're done!